tcodes0/tt/README.md

 ## tt "task"

-if not tracking, start a new task and assign "task" as the name if tracking, assign "task" as the name for task
+if not tracking, start a new task and assign "task" as the name if tracking, assign "task" as the name for the tracked task

 ## tt new ["task"]